Miller Bros. Co. v. Maryland

-In Miller Brothers Co. v.
-Maryland, 347 U.S. 340 (1954), the Supreme Court ruled 5-4 that a mail order reseller was not required to collect a use tax unless it had sufficient contact with the state.
+Miller Brothers Co. v.
+Maryland, 347 U.S. 340 (1954) was a decision by the U.S. Supreme Court that ruled 5-4 that a mail order reseller was not required to collect a use tax unless it had sufficient contact with the state.

 Background

 Miller Brothers Co. was a store in the state of Delaware that sold merchandise to consumers.
 It did not accept phone or mail orders, but it solicited and advertised via newspaper, mail, and radio in Delaware.
 Some of the advertisements would reach Maryland residents, who would sometimes come to the store, make purchases and then return to Maryland.
 The customers would either take their purchases with them or have them delivered by a common carrier or a truck, owned and operated by Miller Brothers Co.

 Maryland levied a tax on its residents on "the use, storage, or consumption" of articles within the state and also required all vendors, regardless of where they were, who sold goods to Maryland residents to collect the use tax.
 Miller Brothers Co. did not collect it.
 When the Miller Brothers Co. truck entered Maryland to make a delivery, the state of Maryland seized it.

 The Court of Appeals of Maryland found the law valid and that Miller Brothers Co. was liable for the tax.
 Miller Brothers Co. appealed.

 Maryland's tax was a use tax; a 1944 Supreme Court case, McLeod v.
 J.E.
 Dilworth Co., had ruled that a state could not levy a sales tax on sales made by a merchant in another state.